Signed in as:

 The UK Jobseekers Interview Experience Survey is an independent research initiative led by Fair Hiring Network to explore the full lifecycle of the job search and interview processes.
 From finding roles and navigating complex or misleading job advertisements, to applying, interviewing, and encountering inconsistent hiring practices, this study captures the real, unfiltered experiences of jobseekers across the UK.

 This is not about naming and shaming employers — it’s about giving jobseekers a voice, raising awareness, and supporting evidence-based improvements in recruitment.
 Every survey response is a “check-in” on the journey, helping to chart the route toward a UK job market that is fair, respectful, and transparent.
-By sharing your experien
+By sharing your experienc

 This is not about naming and shaming employers — it’s about giving jobseekers a voice, raising awareness, and supporting evidence-based improvements in recruitment.
 Every survey response is a “check-in” on the journey, helping to chart the route toward a UK job market that is fair, respectful, and transparent.
 By sharing your experiences, you help highlight what works, what doesn’t, and where change is most needed.
+Expose the issue.
+Not the employer.

 To explore and document the real experiences of UK jobseekers, uncovering the challenges and barriers in today’s recruitment process.
 By turning lived experiences into evidence-based insights, the Fair Hiring Network drives transparency, accountability, and a recruitment system that works for everyone.